1bread rolla crusty roll is traditional but you can substitute it with stale baguette.

 Soak the bread roll in warm water until soft, then squeeze out excess water.
 Blanch the spinach in hot water for about two minutes, then drain.

 Peel and finely chop the onion and garlic.
-Heat 1 tablespoon of butter in a pan, then fry until onion and garlic are translucent.
+Heat 1 tablespoon of butter in a pan, fry the onion until translucent, then add the garlic for the last minute.
 Set aside to cool.

-1 onion, 1 garlic clove, 1 tablespoon butter
+1 onion, 1 garlic clove, 1 tbsp butter

 In a large bowl, combine the ground meat, sausage meat, soaked bread pulp, spinach, onion, garlic, marjoram, salt, pepper, parsley, nutmeg, and two eggs.
 Mix with your hands until everything is well combined.